Chinese professor accused of spying by U.S. released on bail

-BEIJING A Chinese professor charged in the United States with economic espionage has been released on bail by a U.S. court, a press official from Tianjin University, his employer, said on Thursday.
+BEIJING A Chinese professor charged in the United States with economic espionage has been released on bail, U.S. court records show, and his family said he was confident of clearing his name.

 Zhang Hao was one of six Chinese nationals charged by the U.S. government in May with economic espionage.
 U.S. authorities said they stole secrets from two companies that develop technology often used in military systems.